• Home

 Parish premises and Parish Complex

-Over the years, the state of our church buildings has been a matter of constant concern.
-For a number of years now, building a new Parish Complex to replace the ageing Parish Centre attached to the main church building has had to be deferred, with priority being given to major, and costly, roof and other repairs.
-We hope that this time of waiting is about to end, with planning permission for a new Parish Complex having been obtained and work likely to commence some time in early 2018.
+Over the years, the state of our church buildings had been a matter of constant concern.
+For a number of years now, building a new Parish Complex to replace the ageing Parish Centre attached to the main church building had to be deferred, with priority being given to major, and costly, roof and other repairs.

-A group of parishioners bring their professional and other skills to bear in dealing with continuing maintenance issues and taking forward the idea of the new Parish Complex.
+Thank you to a group of parishioners who brought their professional and other skills to bear in dealing with continuing maintenance issues and taking forward the idea of the new Parish Complex.

 Safeguarding Team